 With distracted driving car accidents on the rise across Staten Island, an increasing number of accident victims face severe consequences that can limit them for the rest of their lives.
 Following a serious car accident, whether with a distracted driver or not, many victims file personal injury claims that can help them get the compensation they need for their injuries.
 Jacoby & Meyers, LLP, can help.
-Contact our Staten Island personal injury attorneys today at (877)-505-2368 to to discuss filing your personal injury claim.
+Contact our Staten Island car accident attorneys today at (877)-505-2368 to to discuss filing your personal injury claim.

-Common Injuries Faced After Auto Accidents
+What are Common Injuries Faced After Auto Accidents?

 Auto accidents can cause a range of injuries, from broken bones to spinal cord injuries or amputations.
 Following those serious injuries, many victims face ongoing complications that linger, causing issues throughout the rest of their lives.

 Car crashes involve a substantial amount of force.
 When the victim’s head slams into the dashboard, the seat, or flying objects inside the vehicle, it can cause serious injury.
 Often, a victim with a traumatic brain injury will lose consciousness at the scene.
 Upon regaining consciousness, victims of traumatic brain injury may face a wide range of symptoms:

 - Memory problems

 - Struggle to regulate emotions